Meaux

 Meaux (/fr/) is a commune on the river Marne in the Seine-et-Marne department in the Île-de-France region in the metropolitan area of Paris, France.
 It is 41.1 km east-northeast of the centre of Paris.

 Meaux is, with Provins, Torcy and Fontainebleau, one of the four subprefectures (sous-préfectures) of the department of Seine-et-Marne, Melun being the prefecture.
 In France a subprefecture is the chef-lieu (the seat or administrative capital) of an arrondissement: Meaux is the subprefecture of the arrondissement of Meaux.
 It is also the chef-lieu of a smaller administrative division: the canton of Meaux.
 Finally, since its creation in 2003, Meaux has been the centre and the main town of an agglomeration community, the Communauté d'agglomération du Pays de Meaux.

 Demographics

-With a population of 55,416 inhabitants in 2018, Meaux is the most populous city in the Seine-et-Marne department, just before Chelles (55,148 inhabitants in 2018).
+With a population of 56,905 inhabitants in 2023, Meaux is the most populous city in the Seine-et-Marne department, just before Chelles.